SvenskaSpel/har2locust/README.md

 `pip install har2locust`

-This will also install locust and [locust-plugins](https://github.com/SvenskaSpel/locust-plugins/), because they are needed to run the generated locustfiles.
+This will also install [locust](https://github.com/locustio/locust/) and [locust-plugins](https://github.com/SvenskaSpel/locust-plugins/), because they are needed to run the generated locustfiles.

 ## Usage

 1. Navigate the web with your browser while recording your activity.
-Then save the data in HAR file.
+Then export the recording into a HAR file.
 Here is an example with Chrome Devs Tools
 ![har.gif](https://github.com/SvenskaSpel/har2locust/blob/main/har.gif?raw=true)

 2. Run `har2locust myharfile.har > locustfile.py`